sagemath/trac_to_gh/Issue 5386.md

 # Issue 5386: [with patch, needs review] simplicial complexes and their homology

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5386

 Original creator: jhpalmieri